causeri3/unfollow-instagram/ReadMe.md

        * standard
         `python unfollow_with_account.py  -t target_account -u username_scrap_account -p password_scrap_account`
   * **Pros:**
-    * Automisable (Once extended with login to teh actual account, the unfolling could be automated as well and the whole thing could be scheduled by a cron job)
+    * Automisable (Once extended with login to the actual account, the unfollowing could be automated as well and the whole thing could be scheduled by a cron job)
     * No waiting for instagram to give you your data

 ## Dependencies
 ### Python
-I used python 3.8  - you could peg it with `uv venv --python 3.8` but properly not necessary
+I tried it with python 3.8 & 3.13  - you could peg it with `uv venv --python 3.13` but properly not necessary

 ### Python packages
 You can install them via